-Their tested and audited no-log policy, high encryption levels and being registered off-shore will satisfy your needs if you're privacy-conscious and looking for a service to keep you secure.
+ExpressVPN has a tested and audited no-log policy, high encryption levels, excellent security features and is registered off-shore (British Virgin Islands).
+With no data retention laws, it will satisfy your needs if you're privacy-conscious and looking for a service that provides privacy and security.

-Coupled with their massive range of apps that cover all the most popular devices and an enormous range of servers and you've got plenty of choices.
+Coupled with their massive range of user friendly VPN applications that are easy to use and cover all the most popular devices and an enormous range of servers and you've got plenty of choices.

-We like that the service works with and unblocks most popular streaming services from around the world and we found they worked with more TV services than most of the competitors.
+We like that the ExpressVPN works with and unblocks most of the popular streaming services from around the world and we found that ExpressVPN worked with more TV services/online streaming services such as Netflix than most of their competitors.

-The monthly price of the service is expensive and we wouldn't recommend paying monthly.
+The monthly price of the Express VPN is expensive when compared to other VPNs, and we wouldn't recommend paying monthly.

-It's a better option to take their yearly package which will keep the costs down as it works out nearly 50% cheaper.
+It's a better option to take the ExpressVPN yearly package which will keep the costs down as it works out nearly 50% cheaper.
 They've also got a promotion right now giving you three months free.

-Add in their 30-day money back guarantee and you can test the service risk-free for an entire month.
-If you don't agree with our assessment, then just get yourself a refund question free.
+Add in their 30-day money-back guarantee and you can test the service risk-free for an entire month, this is pretty common amongst VPN providers.
+If you disagree with our ExpressVPN review, then just get yourself a refund question free.

 Exclusive Offer: Save 49% off today

 100% satisfaction guaranteed

 What do users' think?